angular-schule/angular-cli-ghpages/README.md

 ##### A) You don't want to use a custom domain

-If you don't want to use an own domain, then your later URL of your hosted Angular project should look like this:
+If you don't want to use your own domain, then your later URL of your hosted Angular project should look like this:
 `https://your-username.github.io/the-repositoryname`.
 In this case you have to adjust the `--base-href` accordingly: